DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Certificate retrieval through a relay is different: the relay forwards the certificate query to the resolver over UDP and forwards a matching certificate response back to the client, and it applies the same response-size check, dropping any response larger than the query it relayed.

-A client that wants a PQ certificate over UDP through a relay therefore pads its certificate query to at least the size of the expected certificate response, as described in Certificate Retrieval Amplification, so the response passes both the resolver's and the relay's anti-amplification check.
+A client retrieving a PQ certificate over UDP through a relay therefore MUST pad its certificate query to at least the size of the expected certificate response, as described in Certificate Retrieval Amplification, so the response passes both the resolver's and the relay's anti-amplification check.

 A client that does not, or cannot, pad far enough receives only the certificates that fit within the inner UDP query size, typically a classical certificate with the TC flag set; if even that response is larger than the inner query, the relay drops it.

 Retrying over TCP to an Anonymized DNSCrypt relay does not make the relay use TCP upstream: relays still forward the inner certificate query to the resolver over UDP.

+Nevertheless, carrying a rollover-sized inner certificate query over the client-to-relay TCP connection avoids IP fragmentation on that leg while giving the relay a large enough request to forward upstream and a sufficient anti-amplification budget for the response.
+The inner query remains EDNS(0)-padded to the expected UDP response size; only its transport to the relay changes.

-Therefore, a client that retrieves certificates through a relay MUST make the inner certificate query large enough for the expected UDP certificate response, or retrieve certificates directly from the resolver over TCP before using the relay for encrypted queries.
+Therefore, after a rollover-sized UDP attempt times out or returns a truncated certificate response, a client retrieving certificates through a relay SHOULD retry over TCP to the relay with an inner query large enough for the expected UDP certificate response.
+Alternatively, it can retrieve certificates directly from the resolver over TCP before using the relay for encrypted queries, with the associated privacy tradeoff.

 ## PQ Downgrade Protection